oracle/soda-for-java/doc/Building-and-running-tests.md

 To build and execute SODA tests, you must have a live Oracle database 12.2.0.1 instance, or 12.1.0.2 instance with patch 20885778 applied.

-The patch for 12.1.0.2 is available from My Oracle Support ([https://support.oracle.com](https://support.oracle.com)).
+The patch is only necessary for the 12.1.0.2 release, and is available from My Oracle Support ([https://support.oracle.com](https://support.oracle.com)).
 Select tab Patches & Updates.
 Search for patch number, 20885778 or access it directly at this URL: [https://support.oracle.com/rs?type=patch&id=20885778](https://support.oracle.com/rs?type=patch&id=20885778).
 Make sure you follow all the installation steps specified in the README.txt file included with the patch, including the post-installation step.